 Maybe “off peak” is a better way to phrase it.
 After all, Iceland has a lot to offer year-round, nearly all of which is outdoors.
 But understand the days are much shorter here in autumn and winter, which limits your daylight activities.
 And winter storms can be rough— with very wet weather and unusually strong winds.
 (Iceland has a lot of open terrain and almost no trees, so “windy” is a bit of an understatement.)

-There are far fewer whales and no puffins in the winter.
+There are far fewer whales and no puffins during an off-season trip to Iceland.
 Tours better suited for milder temperatures might not be offered, and some roads may be closed.
 But winter is the best time to see the Northern Lights and the only time to catch Reykjavik’s legendary New Year’s Eve celebration.
 And the volcanoes, thermal hot springs, and glaciers (though shrinking) are constants.

 The island is much less crowded in the off season, too.
 Airfares and accommodations will be less costly, but Iceland is always an expensive place to visit.
 (Click here for tips on how to save money on travel.)